kirillinoz/personal-website/README.md

 [Website](https://ikirill.com) | [Code](https://github.com/kirillinoz/personal-website)

 ## Overview
 This website is targeted to find new clients for projects in web development or technical writing.
 It includes testimonials from past clients.
-On the website you can find blog posts written by me for my personal blog.
-Likewise under collaborations you will find articles I have written for clients.
-The website is completely responsive.
-It utilizes same colors as my social media accounts to create a distinct personal brand.
+On the website, you can find blog posts written by me for my blog.
+Likewise, under collaborations you will find articles I have written for clients.
+The website is responsive.
+It utilizes the same colors as my social media accounts to create a distinct personal brand.

 ## Table of Contents
 * [Installation](#installation)